ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This parameter MUST NOT be used as a replacement for the 'cnonce' parameter defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
 -->

-In this specification and in application profiles building on it, this parameter is used to provide a nonce that the Client may use to prove possession of its own private key in the Key Distribution Request (see {{ssec-key-distribution-request}}).
+In this specification and in application profiles building on it, this parameter is used to provide a nonce that the Client may use to prove possession of its own private key in the Key Distribution Request (see {{update-keys}}).

 #  Keying Material Provisioning and Group Membership Management {#key-distr}

 This section defines the interface available at the KDC.
 Moreover, this section specifies how the clients can use this interface to join a group, leave a group, retrieve new keying material or policies.

-During the first exchange with the KDC ("Joining"), the Client sends a request to the KDC, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
+During the first exchange with the KDC ("Joining"), the Client sends a request to the KDC, specifying the group it wishes to join (see {{ssec-key-distribution-exchange}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group.
-If so, it provides the Client with the keying material to securely communicate with the other members of the group (see {{ssec-key-distribution-response}}).
+If so, it provides the Client with the keying material to securely communicate with the other members of the group.
 Whenever used, the Content-Format in messages containing a payload is set to application/cbor.

+TODO: Do we need to define a new Content-Format cbor+ace-groupcomm?

 <!-- Jim 13-07: Should one talk about the ability to use OBSERVE as part of
 key distribution?